geekbot-com/geekbot-mcp/README.md

 - `questions`: List of questions asked in the standup.
 - `participants`: List of users participating in the standup.
 - `owner_id`: ID of the standup owner.
+- `confidential`: Whether the standup is confidential.
+- `anonymous`: Whether the standup is anonymous.

 - `list_polls`